SiteSpect-Europe/Advanced-Event-Tracking/README.md

 When the element is clicked, a request will be made to: `/__ssobj/track?event=header2Click&test=34141182`, but only when the current hostname matches the regular expression

 ## Filtering
 You can provide an optional callback to filter events.
-When this function return true, the event will be sent.
+When this function returns true, the event will be sent.

 ```javascript
 var _stsp = _stsp || [];